 As we’ve seen, you can get a more intense experience by lowering the resistance of your atomiser.
 You can also do the same by increasing the amount of power flowing through your e-cigarette.
 That may sound complicated, but usually there’s nothing more to it than pressing an up/down button or rotating a dial.

 But what if you want more vapour again?
 Then you can combine a low resistance atomiser with a higher voltage to get even more vapour.
 But this does come with its own problems – you are far more likely to burn through atomisers or get a dry hit, and atomiser life will be dramatically reduced.
-Also see The Ultimate Guide to Batteries and The Vision Spinner VV: A Tutorial.
+Also see The Ultimate Guide to Batteries.

 Variable Voltage vs Variable Wattage Devices